ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/custom_indicators/crud/create.rst

 1. The required fields for the custom Indicator type.
 2. The ``api_entity`` for the custom Indicator type.

 There are some examples below that demonstrate how to create ASN, CIDR, Mutex, Registry Key, and User Agent Indicators.
-If you are trying to create a custom Indicator that is not one of these, refer to the previous section on `Retrieving Available Custom Indicator Types <#retrieving-available-custom-indicator-types>`_ to find the necessary information and plug that information into the format below.
+If you are trying to create a custom Indicator that is not one of these, refer to the previous section on `Retrieving Available Custom Indicator Types <#id1>`_ to find the necessary information and plug that information into the format below.

 The format when creating a custom Indicator is:

+..
+    no-test

 .. code-block:: python